vmware-tanzu/tanzu-dev-portal/content/team/adria-navarro/index.md

 youtube: ""
 ---

-Adrià started his software developer journey in Barcelona (Catalonia, Spain) as an iOS and Android developer for a security startup specialized in Public Key Infrastructure.
-He eventually moved to the United States where he joined Pivotal Labs in 2016.

-Since then, he has become an expert in Agile and XP practices and has helped many clients adopt modern development techniques while delivering amazing test-driven products and solutions.
+Adrià began his software journey in Barcelona (Catalonia, Spain) as an iOS and Android developer for a security startup that specialized in Public Key Infrastructure.
+Later on, he moved to the United States and joined Pivotal Labs in 2016, where he has become an expert in Agile and XP practices.
+He has helped many clients adopt modern development techniques while delivering amazing test-driven products and solutions.

-Even though he started out as a mobile developer, he now has expertise in all levels of the stack.
-Adrià is proficient in creating great applications using Spring Boot, Node, React, Angular, React Native, Flutter, iOS, and Android!

-His experience goes beyond coding; he has delivered many talks and presentations on topics ranging from non-technical, such as team health checks and extreme programming, to granular and technical, such as contract testing and evolutionary architecture.
+Even though he started out as a mobile developer, Adrià now has expertise in all levels of the stack.
+He is proficient in creating great applications using Spring Boot, Node, React, Angular, React Native, Flutter, iOS, and Android!
+His experience goes beyond coding as he has delivered many talks and presentations on topics ranging from non-technical, such as team health checks and extreme programming, to granular and technical, such as contract testing and evolutionary architecture.

-Outside of work, Adrià enjoys cooking, travelling the world, and practicing and teaching Kendo (japanese fencing).
+Apart from work, Adrià enjoys cooking, travelling the world, and practicing and teaching Kendo (Japanese fencing).